schoolwidelabs/sensor-immersion/Lesson3/New/environmental.md

 ## Step 6

-Now that we have the ‘alarm value’ logic, it is time to make an if statement to tell the microbit what to do when the values are BELOW this value... that is, when the alarm is not going off.
+Now that we have the 'alarm value' logic, it is time to make an if statement to tell the microbit what to do when the values are BELOW this value... that is, when the alarm is not going off.

 Use the forever, ``||basic:Show Icon||``, ``||basic:Pause||`` and ``||logic:If Else||`` and commands to determine what happens when the CO2 observed is below the alarm value.
 Adding a pause after you show the icon keeps it from going too fast.

 #### ~ tutorialhint
-It will look like this, although you may have an ‘alarm value’ other than 1000
+It will look like this, although you may have an 'alarm value' other than 1000
 ```blocks
 basic.forever(function () {
     if (gatorEnvironment.getMeasurement(measurementType.eCO2) < 1000) {